How Hospitality Harbours Modern Slavery

 Modern Slavery Business Risks in the Hospitality Industry

 The ways in which contract slavery and debt bondage lead to modern slavery business risks in the hospitality industry are manifold.
-While monitiring workers within the interior employment structure of an establishment is more managable, modern slavery becomes a more tenacious issue when engaging with exterior third parties.
+While monitoring workers within the interior employment structure of an establishment is more manageable, modern slavery becomes a more tenacious issue when engaging with exterior third parties.
 As mentioned before, some of the contracted workers most at risk include the business’s security team, cleaners, and dishwashers, but can also include caregivers, gardeners, and even construction workers.

 Hiring contracted workers is standard practice for most large hotels and casinos in order to save on recruitment, but the downside of this is that because the establishment has no access to the employment contracts of the workers, it becomes harder to ensure that modern slaves are not integrated into the business.
 Consequently, it is more difficult to guarantee that workers employed by a third party are given sufficient sick or annual leave when they are employed by a third party.
 Many contracted workers also happen to be immigrants, who, as explained earlier, are more vulnerable to contract slavery due to language differences, and particularly likely to be in a situation of debt bondage as a result of costs incurred by the immigration process.

 Supply chain workers constitute another modern slavery business risk, and are frequently harder to monitor than third party workers.
 The nature of businesses in the hospitality industry means that, as well as exceptional service, they require a broad variety of products to provide the best possible experience for their customers.
 From bedding and furniture for rooms, to food and drink for restaurants and bars, the amount of materials required is truly vast.
-As such, numerous supply chains, reaching across multiple industries, are utilised by almost all hotels.
+As such, numerous supply chains, reaching across multiple industries, are utilized by almost all hotels.
 This presents a challenge from a modern slavery perspective as in order to fully eliminate business risk, these supply chains need to be effectively monitored.

-Responses to Improve Modern Slavery Compliance when Employing Contracted Hospitality Workers
+Responses to Improve Modern Slavery Compliance

-Author: Scott Thomson
+Guest Author: Scott Thomson